Table of Contents

 Living with Huntington’s disease

 Huntington’s disease is progressive.
 That means it gets worse over time.
 Living with the disorder means preparing for the symptoms to worsen.
-This means you will need help with everyday activities, including getting around your home, hygiene, eating and swallowing, and decision-making.
+Eventually you will need help with everyday activities.
+These include getting around your home, hygiene, eating, and decision-making.
+A trusted advisor can help with important decisions and in monitoring changes in your behavior.

 Questions to ask your doctor